Chart Color Schemes

 Wareemba displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Wareemba, as per the latest Census, consisted of 55.7% houses and 44.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 37.8% houses and 62.2% other dwellings.
-Home ownership in Wareemba was at 43.0%, with mortgaged dwellings at 28.2% and rented ones at 28.9%.
-The median monthly mortgage repayment in Wareemba was $3,033, higher than Sydney metro's average of $3,000.
-The median weekly rent figure in Wareemba was recorded at $600, compared to Sydney metro's $560.
-Nationally, Wareemba's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Wareemba, as per the latest Census, consisted of 55.7% houses and 44.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 37.8% houses and 62.2% other dwellings.
+Home ownership in Wareemba stood at 43.0%, with mortgaged dwellings at 28.2% and rented ones at 28.9%.
+The median monthly mortgage repayment was $3,033, higher than Sydney metro's average of $3,000.
+Median weekly rent in Wareemba was $600, compared to Sydney metro's $560.
+Nationally, Wareemba's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing